brcrista/idunn/README.md

 ### Batch processing

-You can use a script like this to process a bunch of playlists in batch.
+You can use a script like this to process a bunch of playlists at once.
 (You have to export them individually, though.)

 ```sh
 #!/usr/bin/env bash